 Instantaneous gas hot water systems, also known as continuous flow, don’t have storage tanks and heat water only when required.

 Water is heated by a gas burner as it flows through a coiled pipe called a heat exchanger.
 The gas burner starts when a hot water tap is turned on.
 It only heats the amount of water that is required instead of continuously heating a full tank.
 As they don’t store any hot water, there is no heat loss from a tank and so can have energy and cost savings.

 To allow enough time for heating, the water is slowed down as it flows through the heat exchanger.
 This means that instantaneous units supply hot water at a lower pressure than storage systems.
 They can typically deliver hot water at flow rates per minute of between 10 litres and 30 litres, depending on the model.

 Find out which GEMS determination or regulatory standard applies to your product

 All products covered by energy efficiency regulations must meet certain requirements before they can be supplied or sold in Australia or New Zealand.

 Depending on the product, this may include Minimum Energy Performance Standards (MEPS), energy rating label requirements or both.
 There are specific requirements relevant to Australia and New Zealand.

 Gas water heaters are regulated to meet minimum energy performance standards (MEPS).
 MEPS levels for gas water heaters are based on a maximum annual energy consumption performance level.
 This must be met for gas storage and instantaneous water heaters to be registered for sale.

-Labels that currently appear on gas water heaters are not endorsed or overseen by governments under the GEMs legislation.
-The gas labeling scheme is industry led.
+Labels that currently appear on gas water heaters are not endorsed or overseen by governments under the GEMS legislation.
+The gas labelling scheme is industry led.
 Please refer any questions to the Gas Appliance Manufacturers Association of Australia (GAMAA).